 In business, there aren’t a lot of guarantees.
 However, a few years back, a study by the American Society for Training and Development (now known as the Association for Talent Development) discovered an unmistakable link between implementing a formal training program and increasing your organization’s profitability.

 In fact, this study found that organizations with an established training program enjoy more than 218% more revenue per employee and a staggering 24% higher profit margin than organizations with no training program.

 In other words, starting an effective training program isn’t about guaranteeing business success but about optimizing your organization to achieve it.

 “Training” is a part of any job or workplace.
 We all learn things (usually from our peers or supervisors) as we master a new job.
 However, a “training program” is a thoughtfully designed, formal learning path (like a curriculum or series of courses).
 It systematically equips employees with the skills they need to excel at work.

-If your organization is ready to put a comprehensive training program in place, check out the following seven steps.
-These steps guide you through the decision-making process and help you put the ideal training program in place, so your organization can start reaping all the amazing benefits.
+Now, you might still be wondering how to create an effective training program.
+What steps should you take to design an effective program for employees?
+If your organization is ready to design a comprehensive training program for employees, check out the following training design steps.
+These basic steps guide you through the decision-making process and help you to create a training plan for employees, so your organization can start reaping all the amazing benefits.

 Start by looking at areas of your business where skills need to be improved.
-For example, is your organization struggling to maintain a high level of customer satisfaction?
-This is an opportunity for you to implement customer handling training to ensure your employees have the right skills.
+For example, before you develop a training plan, determine if your organization might be struggling to maintain a high level of customer satisfaction.
+If so, this would be an opportunity for you to implement customer success training to ensure your employees have the right skills.

 Make sure that you identify the areas where additional education will help your organization achieve its business goals.
 Remember, training must have a practical objective.